swthemathwiz/php-perl/README.md

 About the Updates
 =================
-I have modified the original perl-1.0.1 extension source to run with PHP 7.
-I have tested it with PHP 7.3.6 with Perl 5.28.2 on Fedora 30.
-The source has been extensively modified from the PHP 5 extension, and I have changed the version to start at 1.20.0.
+I have modified the version 1.0.1 php-perl extension source, which ran with PHP 5, to run with PHP 7.
+The source has been modified extensively.
+I started numbering the new versions from 1.20.0.
+The updates have never been tested on any OS other than Linux, so any other OS is a YMMV.

 The syntax and semantics have not changed nor have the limitations.

-The primary modifications were:
+The primary changes were:

   - Adapt to the newer PHP object model.
   - Modify the use of binary hashes (no longer supported).